Newtons (cookie): History

 The Newton was invented by Philadelphia baker Charles Roser, who likely took inspiration for the recipe from the fig roll, a baked good introduced to the U.S. by British immigrants.
 Roser used a machine invented by James Henry Mitchell which allowed for the extrusion of fig jam and cookie dough at the same time into a long, continuous roll.
-The recipe was sold to the Kennedy Biscuit company, and entered mass production at the F. A. Kennedy Steam Bakery in 1891.
-The cookie was christened the "Newton" by the plant manager, James Hazen, using the name of the Boston suburb of Newton, Massachusetts.
+The recipe was sold to the Kennedy Biscuit company and entered mass production at the F. A. Kennedy Steam Bakery in 1891.
+The cookie was named the "Newton" by the plant manager, James Hazen, using the name of the Boston suburb of Newton, Massachusetts.

 The Kennedy Biscuit Company was one of eight bakeries bought out by William Moore in 1889 to create the New York Biscuit Company.
-This company merged with the American Biscuit Company in 1898 to form the "National Biscuit Company", or Nabisco.
+This company merged with the American Biscuit Company in 1898 to form the National Biscuit Company, or Nabisco.
 The recipe for Newtons along with the manufacturing machine were among the assets brought into the new company, and the cookies were trademarked as "Fig Newtons".

 In 1991, Nabisco held a 100th-anniversary celebration of the cookie in the city of Newton, Massachusetts.

-Since 2012, the "Fig" has been dropped from the product name (now just "Newtons").
+Since 2012, "Fig" has been dropped from the product name (now just "Newtons").
 According to Nabisco, one reason this was done is that the cookie had long been available in other flavors, like strawberry, raspberry, and blueberry.
-Another reason was a general negative perception of figs, and their association with "old" things.
+Another reason was a general negative perception of figs and their association with "olde" things.